mikeraab/docker001/Participant-Guide.md

 ***

 The data persisted because it was written to the host volume, and then re-joined to the containers when they were re-deployed on the same hosts.

+## Use Github and Docker Hub together to build an Image and Run the Container